wso2-attic/ballerina-integrator/README.md

 }
 ```

 - You can implement the business logic of each resources as per your requirements.
 For simplicity we have used an in-memory map to keep all the order details.
-You can find the full source code of the OrderMgtService below.
+You can find the full source code of the order_mgt_service below.
 In addition to the order processing logic, we have also manipulated some HTTP status codes and headers whenever required.

 ##### order_mgt_service.bal